Skip to main content

 • Contributions to undergraduate education beyond the classroom, studio, or lab.

-I would be especially grateful if you would help to identify a diverse pool of nominees with respect to such factors as gender, race/ethnicity, and school/college representation.
+It is extremely helpful to the selection committee when the nomination letter keeps this track record in mind and explicitly addresses each criterion delineated in the attached Guidelines.
+I would be especially grateful if you would identify a diverse pool of nominees with respect to such factors as gender, race/ethnicity, and school/college representation.

-Any deanassociate dean, department chair, or academic program director may submit a nomination, with the signature of a dean signifying endorsement of the nominee (see Nomination Cover Sheet).
+Any deanassociate dean, department chair, or academic program director may submit a nomination, with the signature of a dean signifying endorsement of the nominee (see attached Cover Sheet).
 It is common for candidates to be nominated more than once before being selected.
 Please note that it is somewhat unusual, though not impossible, for nominees to be selected early in their post-tenure career.
 Thurnau Professors will be recommended to the Regents at their February meeting and recognized at the Honors Convocation in mid-March.

 Sincerely,